Spach Transformer: Spatial and Channel-wise Transformer Based on Local and Global Self-attentions for PET Image Denoising: Method

 \subsubsection{GDFN}

-{A gating mechanism \cite{dauphin2017language} can help selectively pass useful information to the next layer in the network architecture.
+{A gating mechanism \cite{dauphin2017language} aided in passing only helpful information to the next layer in the network architecture.
 Due to this, the gating network could suppress less informative features.
 In \cite{zamir2021restormer}, the gating mechanism was utilized in the GDFN module (see Fig. \ref{fig.cw_gdfn}), which was calculated as}